Configuring Frontegg as OIDC IDP for 3rd party services

 This capability is fully supported if you are using Frontegg Hosted Login

 Hosted login with OpenID Connect (OIDC) is a secure and flexible authentication and authorization protocol that allows organizations to delegate user authentication to a trusted identity provider (IdP).
-OIDC builds on top of OAuth 2.0, providing additional features for identity verification and access control.
+OIDC builds atop OAuth 2.0, providing additional identity verification and access control features.

 🚧